The Classification Process

 - A Sports Class Status (Confirmed, Reviewed, or Expired) indicating review requirements.

-Sport Classes & Descriptions
+Sport Classes & Description

-National Federation Role
+National Federations Role

 Athletes, through their National Federations, are to submit all required forms and medical evidence in advance.